Skip to main content

 Provided for under Éco Entreprises Québec policies

-Important note: These invoices are also payable by businesses filing their first report.
+Important note: These invoices are also payable by companies filing their first report.
 They will be required to file reports retroactively.

-All that will remain is the annual PFP, payable in quarterly installments of 25% each.
+All that remains is the annual PFP, payable in equal quarterly installments.
 You will receive one invoice per installment, or four invoices per year.

-*Businesses eligible for a flat fee will receive a single invoice, and payment will be made in a single installment.
+*Companies eligible for a flat fee will receive a single invoice, and payment will be made in a single installment. ÉEQ is looking into the possibility of offering payment installments for small producers as well.
+More information will be provided shortly.

 Do you have any questions or concerns about the transition?